How Will You do Lent 2026?

 Feed on this Bread of the Angels from which you will draw the strength to fight inner struggles.”

-He is anticipated to be Cannonized by the Catholic Church late Summer of 2025.
+He was Cannonized by the Catholic Church in September 2025.

 Blessed are they who hunger and thirst